 And pretty office supplies.

-And THIS post, my friends, is all about photography AND pretty office supplies because today we're talking about how to shoot beautifully styled photos for your blog!
+And THIS post, my friends, is all about photography AND pretty office supplies because today we're talking about how to shoot beautifully styled photos for your blog or online business!

 Just being honest, haha.

 I have a couple different camera bodies in my arsenal from being a wedding photographer, but for most of my blog photos I use the Canon 6D body and if I'm shooting styled stock photos then I like to use the the Canon 16-35mm lens the most.
 I also love the Canon 50mm f 1/8 lens and it's ridiculously cheap at just $125!
 It's a total steal.

 So if you wanna feel like a criminal, get that lens!!!

 (Not sure why you'd want to feel like a criminal, but well ... you know.)

 And if you'd like to purchase some gear that's less expensive and well suited for beginners, check out this super helpful post which will guide you on what gear to purchase depending on your particular budget!
 And if you're looking for help on actually learning to use your camera, I wrote an entire post about how I learned photography right here.

 For lighting, I use all natural light 99.9% of the time!